INTRODUCTION & STUDY GUIDE

 8. You can keep the lessons by copying them into a Word/Pages-type file.

-9. Write in a notebook and/or AA any thoughts you have about the subject raised in the lesson, either theoretical or in its personal reference to yourself.
-You can also contact the tutor directly.
+9. Write in a notebook any thoughts you have about the subject raised in the lesson, either theoretical or in its personal reference to yourself.
+You may wish to contact your tutor directly with any further questions.

 10. 24 hours after completing it, go back and reread the text of the lesson.